-Process: This process is available to any faculty member who has a grievance with respect to appointment, promotion, salary or with respect to such matters as assignment of duties, academic freedom or working conditions.
+Process: This process is available to any faculty member who has a grievance with respect to appointment, salary, assignment of duties, academic freedom or working conditions.
 Only those faculty on the Charles River Campus with modified professorial titles may use this process to grieve a negative promotion decision.
 The grievance process is to be used when the faculty member has been unable to resolve the matter with the department chair and the dean of the appropriate School or College.
 The grievance consists of a written appeal, and any supporting documentation, which is transmitted by the faculty member to the University Provost, or where the grievance is against the action of the University Provost or President, to the President.
-If a resolution acceptable to the faculty member is not thereby effected, or if the faculty member has not received a response from the provost or president within thirty days* after having submitted his/her appeal, the faculty member may request consideration of the grievance by the Faculty Grievance Committee for consideration of the grievance.
-A petition shall set forth in detail the nature of the grievance and shall state against whom the grievance is directed.
-It shall contain any data which the petitioner deems pertinent to the case.
+If a resolution acceptable to the faculty member is not thereby effected, or if the faculty member has not received a response from the provost or president within thirty days after having submitted his/her appeal, the faculty member may request consideration of the grievance by the Faculty Grievance Committee.
+The faculty member will prepare a petition that sets forth in detail the nature of the grievance and shall state against whom the grievance is directed.
+It shall contain any data which the grievant deems pertinent to the case.